elisecolin/REACTIV/GEE/readme.md

 🧩 Script List
 Script	Description
 REACTIV_eventDetection	Detects new events using the Coefficient of Variation (CV) ratio between two temporal segments.
 REACTIV_frozenBackground	Builds a “frozen” background by progressively excluding outliers until statistical stability is reached.
 REACTIV_seasonal	Filters the time series to a given seasonal window (e.g., winter months) for cyclic change suppression.
 REACTIV_polarimetric	Implements the Multivariate Coefficient of Variation (MCV) for dual-polarization Sentinel-1 datasets.

-   var durationMonths = 6;    // Duration of the time series (months) var geometry = Map.getCenter(); // Area of interest